Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 Limitation

-• Final execution price may be worse than expected in fast markets because it becomes a market order
+- Final execution price may be worse than expected

-If the stop is hit, the platform places a limit sell order at $2,940.
-That gives more control than a stop-market order, but if the market falls too quickly, the order may not fill.
+If the stop is hit, a limit sell order is placed at $2,940.
+This gives more control, but if the market falls too quickly, the order may not fill.

 Benefit